Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

   leave comments for the PR author with specific suggestions for improvement.

-  Test the system with extreme use cases / corner cases and try to break the system / new feature.
+  Test the system with extreme use cases or corner cases.
+Try to break the overall system or new feature.
 If you find an error, leave a comment in the PR describing how to reproduce the problem.

 * Look through the source code for the pull request.
 Depending on